-Input Waveform Data
+Input Waveform Data¶

-Green’s functions
+Green’s functions¶

-Green’s functions are a set of pre computed waveforms for three fundamental sources representing a deviatoric point source: vertical strike-slip (SS), vertical dip-slip (DS) and a dip-slip with 45° of dip (DD) or an isotropic source (EP).
+During inversion of measured seismograms for moment tensors the waveforms are compared with synthetic seismograms, the Green’s functions.
+Green’s functions are a set of pre-computed displacement waveforms for three fundamental sources representing a deviatoric point source: vertical strike-slip (SS), vertical dip-slip (DS) and a dip-slip with 45° of dip (DD) or an isotropic source (EP).
+The displacement waveforms take units of cm.

 A set of Green’s functions is computed for a particular distance and depth.
-Each set pf Green’s function consists of at least 8 components: ZSS, ZDS, ZDD, RSS, RDS, RDD, TSS and TDS where Z, R and T refer to the vertical, radial and tangential components.
+Each set of Green’s function consists of at least 8 components: ZSS, ZDS, ZDD, RSS, RDS, RDD, TSS and TDS where Z, R and T refer to the vertical, radial and tangential components.
 For computing the full moment tensor, 2 additional components are required: REP, ZEP.
+The sample rate of the Green’s functions is used to automatically resample the observed waveform data.

 SeisComP supports by default two Green’s function formats: